Program Highlights & Benefits

-The Master of Arts in Education degree in Instructional Leadership (Level I) is designed for certified teachers who hold a Master’s degree in Education, have at least three years teaching experience, and wish to earn certification as a principal in the state of Kentucky.
+The Master of Arts in Education degree in Instructional Leadership (Level I) is designed for certified teachers who have earned a Master’s degree in Education, hold at least Rank II, and have at least three years teaching experience, and wish to earn certification as a principal in the state of Kentucky.

 What You Learn

 There is a critical need across the state of Kentucky for quality principals.
 According to the Kentucky Occupational Outlook 2014 published by the Education Cabinet Department of Workforce Investment Office of Employment Training there are an average of 116 job openings per year as an educational administrator at the elementary and secondary level.
 The MAED in Instructional Leadership (Level I) program is designed to provide candidates with the knowledge and strategies to take on a leadership role within P-12 schools in order to transform teaching and learning within diverse settings in order to positively impact student achievement for all students.
 Research-based practices are stressed.
 We endeavor to prepare competent educator leaders who will be known, individually and collectively, by their exceptional qualities of leadership, and who will, in turn, cultivate similar qualities in those they teach and lead.

 This is a fully online cohort.
 Most courses will be offered in a 7 and a half week format, though some 15 week courses may be included.
 (In which you will take two courses at a time).
 Face-to-face class meetings are not required.
 You will log into the online classroom using our online learning management system to participate in online activities which may include assignments, webinars or chats, materials, discussion threads, assessments and/or group activities done electronically.
 Following this schedule, you will complete the Level I program in approximately 20 months.